MoneySavingExpert.com homepage

 Those with the smallest suppliers may see less of a saving

-If you're with a small supplier – including 100Green, Fuse Energy, Good Energy, Home Energy or Tulo Energy – you may only see a saving from the first element (roughly £90 a year).
+If you're with a small supplier – including 100Green, Ecotricity, Fuse Energy, Good Energy, Home Energy or Tulo Energy – you may only see a saving from the first element (roughly £90 a year).
 That's because, as noted above, smaller firms never had to pay ECO scheme costs in the first place.
 So the end of that scheme doesn't directly reduce their costs in the same way that it does for bigger suppliers.

 Energy Secretary Ed Miliband has said he expects "every penny" of the Budget intervention to be passed onto consumers.
 Yet, for smaller suppliers that aren't part of the ECO scheme, this intervention only amounts to about £90 of the £150 total – so, in practice, this is likely to be the maximum that these firms can pass on as a bill cut to their customers.
 When we asked the Government to clarify, it simply repeated: "We expect all domestic suppliers to pass on cost savings".